Matlock110/hellow-world/README.md

-# hellow-world
+# hello-world

-Training
-My name is Paul Nosworthy an ex swimming coach traing to be a golf coach
+My name is Paul Nosworthy an ex swimming coach training to be a golf coach